MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 ### Role-based access permissions update for Microsoft Tunnel Gateway<!-- 8554762 -->
 We’re adding a new permissions group that you’ll be able to add to custom roles to grant users permission to manage [Microsoft Tunnel Gateway](/protect/microsoft-tunnel-overview) configurations.  (**Tenant administration** > **Microsoft Tunnel Gateway**)

-The new group will be scoped to only the Microsoft Tunnel Gateway, and will support the actions to create, read, update or modify, and delete, the Microsoft Tunnel Gateway.
+The new group will be scoped only to Microsoft Tunnel Gateway, and will support the actions to create, read, update or modify, and delete the Microsoft Tunnel Gateway components.

 <!-- ***********************************************-->
 ## Security